 When you attach a patio roof to an existing house, you can create a patio look that flows from roof out.
 Creating this patio roof requires some woodworking knowledge and patients, but if you have the skills and time, you can make it work.
-Here, our roofing experts explain how to install a patio roof on top of an existing roof.
+Here, our roofing experts explain how to attach a patio roof to an existing house.

 - Beginning from the roof to the house (not the house to the roof), calculate the sightline clearance height.